 PhD (McGill), MA (AUC), Bsc (AUC)

 His published works cover the Middle East, North Africa, the Caucasus, Central Asia, and Arab and Muslim Communities in the West.
-His publications appeared in Terrorism and Political Violence, International Affairs, Studies in Conflict and Terrorism, Middle East Journal, Canadian Journal of Political Science, Journal of Conflict Studies, and others.
+His publications appeared in Foreign Affairs, Terrorism and Political Violence, International Affairs, Studies in Conflict and Terrorism, Middle East Journal, Canadian Journal of Political Science, Journal of Conflict Studies, and others.